 As part of a conviction, the judge or prosecutor can also ask that the defendant meet other conditions such as obtaining drug and alcohol treatment, completing a batterers' intervention program, domestic violence classes, having no contact with the victim, community service, finding and maintaining employment, or making a significant monetary contribution to a women's shelter.
 Failure to complete these conditions can mean a probation violation with additional jail time.

 With a domestic assault conviction, the defendant has a prohibition on owning or possessing any firearms, including hunting rifles.
-If you are employed as a police officer, security guard or other profession where you must carry a firearm, a conviction can mean a loss of employment.
+If you are employed as a police officer, security guard, or another profession where you must carry a firearm, a conviction can mean a loss of employment.
 It may prevent you from getting a job or an apartment.
 Some companies are reluctant to hire those convicted.